History

 The Kenton is the fourth-oldest working theatre in the UK.

-With a history has flowed through Henley-on-Thames for more than 200 years, the theatre has been presented with constant change, requiring it to go with the current and adapt to new challenges.
+With a history that has flowed through Henley-on-Thames for more than 200 years, the theatre has been presented with constant change, requiring it to go with the current and adapt to new challenges.

 The beginning…